I still know it's you! On Challenges in Anonymizing Source Code: Source Code Attribution

 \section{Source Code Attribution}

 We start with a short primer on authorship attribution of source code.
 The objective of this task is to automatically attribute a given source code to its author based on individual properties of coding style~\citep{KalKauGon+20}.
-As these properties are hard to formally characterize and vary widely among developers, this objective is typically achieved by extracting indicative \emph{features} from source code and constructing an attribution method using \emph{machine learning}.
-Consequently, existing approaches for authorship attribution are best described based on the considered features and the employed learning algorithms.
+As these properties are hard to formally characterize, this objective is typically achieved by extracting \emph{features} from source code and constructing an attribution method using \emph{machine learning}.
+Existing approaches are hence best described based on the considered features and the employed learning algorithms.